- Armstrong Browning Library and Museum

 This summer the Armstrong Browning Library is offering two teaching fellowships to encourage the use of the library’s collections in Baylor graduate and undergraduate curricula.

 Past recipients of teaching fellowships who wish to explore additional possibilities are eligible to reapply.
 Preference, however, may be given to first-time applicants.

 Recipients of the teaching fellowships will receive a stipend of $1,000 (after taxes) and are expected to spend at least one week (20 hours minimum) at the Armstrong Browning Library where they will be paired with a librarian who can provide guidance on the library’s facilities, collections, and services.
-The specific week chosen should be convenient to both the teaching fellow and his or her partner librarian and should occur between May 15 and August 11.
+The specific week chosen should be convenient to both the teaching fellow and his or her partner librarian and should occur between May 18 and August 14.

 To apply, candidates should send a curriculum vitae and a brief statement (not to exceed two pages) describing the course for which they intend to use the library’s collections and the learning objectives they hope to achieve.
 Applicants should also indicate when they will be available to complete the fellowship at the library.
-The application materials should be sent by email to Jennifer Borderud, Director of the Armstrong Browning Library, by April 7, 2017.
-Recipients will be notified by April 21, 2017.
+The application materials should be sent by email to Jennifer Borderud, Director of the Armstrong Browning Library, by April 17, 2020.
+Recipients will be notified by May 1, 2020.

 For additional information, contact Jennifer Borderud.